 Under Armour Men’s Webbed Belt 2.0

-The Under Armour Men’s Web Belt 2.0 is an excellent choice for all types of outdoor adventure.
+The Under Armour Men’s Web Belt 2.0 is a versatile choice for all types of outdoor adventure.

 The polyester material makes this belt much more flexible than nylon belts, which means it affords more freedom of movement and provides better overall comfort.